chris104957/django-carrot/docs/source/monitor.rst

     - Displays the list of published tasks yet to be executed
     - Displays a list of tasks that failed to execute
     - Displays a list of the most recently completed tasks
-    - Displays a list of scheduled tasks
+    - Allows users to view, edit and create scheduled tasks

 For each task, the monitor displays:
     - Basic information about the task, e.g. the virtualhost and queue it has been published to, the priority, and